 Biography: Karl J. Johnson

 Karl’s legal practice focuses primarily on bankruptcy law.
+He has represented debtors in all stages of bankruptcy cases under chapters 7, 11, and 13, and has secured and unsecured creditors in bankruptcy cases under chapters 7, 11, 12, and 13.
 He also has experience drafting loan documents, litigating creditor-debtor disputes, and handling collections.

 He represents a wide range of clients including individuals facing financial difficulty, small and large businesses, and institutional creditors.
 Karl brings comprehensive experience to his practice, thanks to his two years clerking for the Chief Bankruptcy Judge for the District of Minnesota and nearly three years as staff counsel to the Standing Chapter 13 Bankruptcy Trustee for the District of Minnesota.
 He has appeared as attorney of record in thousands of bankruptcy cases and has successfully defended two appeals, one before the United States District Court for the District of Minnesota and the other before the Bankruptcy Appellate Panel for the Eighth Circuit.